alantech/alan/anycloud/docs/tutorials/aws-prisma-node-psql.md

 ## Deploy the REST API using AnyCloud and link it to the PostgreSQL instance

 1) Use the AnyCloud CLI to create an `anycloud.json` file in the project directory and define a `Deploy Config`.

+{% hint style="info" %}
-You will need to pick a name or alias for the `Deploy Config`.
+You will need to pick a name, or alias, for the `Deploy Config`.
 The default value will be `staging`.
 You will also need to associate `Credentials` to this `Deploy Config`.
+{% endhint %}

 ```bash
 $ anycloud config new